celebrating 35 years as the Seafood and Maritime Industry’s preferred training provider

 Coxswain Near Coastal (NC) Certificate of Competency (CoC).

-This course is for people requiring a commercial licence to skipper a commercial fishing, trading or passenger vessel up to 12 metres in length not carrying passengers in sheltered waters and forms the core of all Coxswain Near Coastal (NC) & Certificate of Competency (CoC).
+For people who wish to apply for a commercial licence to skipper a commercial fishing, trading or passenger vessel up to 12 metres in length, within sheltered waters and forms the core of all Coxswain Near Coastal (NC) Certificate of Competency requirements.

 The course covers topics including: